I am America's anchorman, America's real anchorman, America's truth detector, the doctor of democracy.

 Never know.

-Uh he calls them.
+He calls them.

-And then heads on back to the White House.
+He calls them in Massachusetts and then heads on back to the White House.

 And not even Fox is pointing this out.

-And one of the reasons I think is we didn't see the actual suffering people.
+And one of the reasons, I think, is we didn't see the actual suffering people.

 We didn't see people on the roofs of their houses being plucked by helicopters.